-Based on my experiences on the Fisher delta and the D-Box, I developed a new printer, the HXM (hexagon minimum) which is using the Fisher components.
+Based on my experiences on the Fisher delta and the D-Box, I designed and built early 2016 a new delta printer, the Lily (formerly HXM) which is using the Fisher delta components.
 It was designed to be used with the Fisher mechanical kit, but with RRP closure, it does have lost some interest as it is now.
 The delicate part is to find another compact hotend which could be fitted in the effector.

 Its really usable space is diameter 170mm, 242mm height at center and 223 mm height at 170mm diameter.
 Base size is 320x370mm, with 500mm between plates.
 That is roughly twice the really usable volume of the Fisher and the same as a Kossel.